 Technical Mathematics I

-This course is designed to enable the student to develop technician level math skills.
-Students will acquire competency in the math skills as they relate to their energy systems engineering technology program and future career.
-Emphasis will be placed on developing problem solving and critical thinking skills that the student will use in troubleshooting.
-Students will be challenged to continually make connections between math and their main program, as well as every day applications.
+This course is designed to enable the student to develop technician level math skills relating to their program and future career.
+Emphasis is placed on developing problem solving and critical thinking skills that the student will use in troubleshooting.
+Students are challenged to continually make connections between math and their main program, as well as every day applications.

 Credit Value:4